-This is easier said than done, but whenever you feel yourself being overly negative, dwelling on the past, or just looking at the glass as half-empty, try to snap out of it.
+This is easier said than done, but whenever you feel overly negative, dwelling on the past, or just looking at the glass as half-empty, try to snap out of it.
 Remind yourself of everything you have and how lucky you are.

 Smile as much as possible.
 It’ll help you feel better and look great.
 Watch funny movies, read funny books, or hang with funny friends.

 1. Figure out what went wrong in your relationship.

 Every relationship has its strengths and weaknesses.
 Figure out what went wrong in your relationship or what wasn’t so great about the other person.
 This way, you can grow in the future or look for better traits in your next partner.
 There are a bunch of things that can normally go wrong in a relationship, but here are just a few:

 - I feel he never loved me.
 I always felt put down.
 A relationship is all about love, and if you didn’t feel that in the relationship, that’s a big problem.
 Your partner doesn’t have to show love the same way that you do, but they should be able to show it somehow.
 It’s the least you deserve.

 - I feel manipulated, used and lied to.
 Honesty and honest intentions should be a cornerstone of every relationship.
 True love is doing something for someone else without expecting anything back.
 Someone who manipulates uses or lies only really looking out for themselves, not you.

 - Love quickly wore off in a short space of time.
 When you fall for one another, the early part of a relationship is when you’re infatuated.
 This means you’re completely carried away with the person, mainly because they’re new.
 After a while, this feeling naturally wears off for some.
 If the other person is no longer in love with you, try to feel lucky for the time you did have.